jruales/Reading-List-2016/README.md

 ### Piano
 * The Virtuoso Pianist in 60 Exercises by Charles-Louis Hanon
-* Mikrokosmos by Béla Bartók {Personally recommended by R.R.}
+* Mikrokosmos by Béla Bartók {Personally recommended by R.R. in early 2016}

 ### Graphic Design
 * Illustrator: Visual Quickstart Guide